Online selective conformal inference: adaptive scores, convergence rates and optimality: Introduction

-In the statistical literature, online testing focuses on inference over an infinite sequence of fixed, unknown parameters ordered in time, see \cite{Javanmard18} and references within. \cite{Javanmard18} proposed methods that control the expected false discovery proportion.
-Our setting assumes that the FDP up to (and including) time $t$ is known at time $t+1$, enabling a more direct approach.
-Specifically, we propose a strategy, detailed in Algorithm~\ref{alg:onlineBH}, that explicitly targets the local false discovery rate \citep{ETST2001}.
-At time $t$ the binary variable $Y_t\in \{0,1 \}$ denotes the hypothesis state, where $Y_t=0$ if the null hypothesis is true, and $Y_t=1$ otherwise.
-See \cite{jin2023model} for interesting applications in which null hypotheses on outcomes are considered.
-Let $S_t\in\{0,1\}$ denote the test-driven selection rule that depends on the covariate $X_t$ and all previous information $\{(X_s,Y_s), s<t\}$.
-Among the selected, the aim is to have a small false discovery proportion, as well as good discovery power.
-The oracle test statistic is the {\it local false discovery rate} (lfdr), which is defined at time $t$ as $\lfdr_t:= \mP(Y_t=0 \mid X_t)$.
-Since the optimal policy in the iid case is to threshold the local false discovery rate \citep{SC2007}, the test-driven selection rule suggested in Algorithm~\ref{alg:onlineBH} is based on thresholding the estimated lfdr at each time step.
-Hence, in a nutshell, our conformal testing procedure can be seen as an online counterpart of the Sun and Cai procedure \citep{SC2007}.
-Our theoretical results in \S~\ref{sec:FDPbound} shows that $\FDP_t$ converges to be at most the nominal level $\alpha$.
-In \S~\ref{sec:selectiveNDiid}, we show that moreover if the online examples are iid, under mild assumptions, the probability of a true rejection at time $t$ converges to the optimal probability to discover a false null hypothesis, while guaranteeing that the probability that the null hypothesis is true conditional on being selected is at most $\alpha$.
-Thus, we not only provide a meaningful guarantee of a small asymptotic false discovery proportion in all adversarial settings, but also achieve asymptotically optimal instantaneous decisions when the online examples happen to be drawn from the same mixture distribution.
+In the classical setting, $(Y_t)_{t\geq 1}$ is unobserved.
+We instead consider here the setting where $Y_t$ is revealed after the decision $S_t$ is made, so that $S_{t+1}$ can depend on $X_{t+1}$ and all past information $\{(X_s,Y_s), s\leq t\}$.
+Our proposed strategy, detailed in Algorithm~\ref{alg:onlineBH}, explicitly targets the {\it local false discovery rate} (lfdr) \citep{ETST2001}, which is defined at time $t$ as $\lfdr_t:= \mP(Y_t=0 \mid X_t)$.
+Since the optimal policy in the iid case is to threshold the lfdr \citep{SC2007}, the selection rule in Algorithm~\ref{alg:onlineBH} is based on thresholding its estimate at each time step.
+Our theoretical result in \S~\ref{sec:FDPbound} shows that $\FDP_t$ converges to be at most the nominal level $\alpha$.
+In \S~\ref{sec:selectiveNDiid}, we show that moreover if the online examples are iid, under mild assumptions, the probability of a true rejection at time $t$ converges to the optimal probability to discover a false null hypothesis, while guaranteeing that the probability that the null hypothesis is true conditional on being selected, $\P(Y_t=0 \:|\: S_t=1)$, is at most $\alpha$ (up to remainder terms).
+Thus, we not only provide a meaningful guarantee of a small asymptotic FDP in all adversarial settings, but also achieve asymptotically optimal instantaneous decisions when the online examples happen to be drawn from the {\it two-group model} \cite{Efr2003}, which assumes the test statistics are drawn independently from a mixture of a high probability null distribution and a low probability alternative.
 We also provide explicit convergence rates, see \S~\ref{sec:selectiveNDiid}.